 - What symptoms are you having?

-- Does your pain momentarily increase with each heartbeat?
+- Does your pain briefly get worse with each heartbeat?

 - What words would you use to describe your pain?